 If lots of people disagree, it’s a great time to ask someone who disagrees to jump in and respectfully offer a different viewpoint.

 Sometimes students need a little prompting to join in on the conversation.
-The Nudge button allows you to quietly let that student know that you’d like them to join in on the conversation.
+The 'Nudge' button allows you to quietly let that student know that you’d like them to join in on the conversation.

-They will see a popup that looks like this on their screen.
+Students will see a popup that looks like this on their screen.

 **Helpful Tip** Here are a few ways you can encourage students to use notes: